-F Scott Fitzgerald famously wrote that "the rich are different from you and me".
+F Scott Fitzgerald famously wrote "the rich are different from you and me".
 Well, high-ticket items are different from other goods too.
-There are no quick tricks when it comes to selling expensive products.
-But take the right approach with your marketing and you could seriously improve your sales, as Drayton Bird reveals
+There are no quick tricks when it comes to selling them.
+But take the right approach and you could dramatically improve your sales, as Drayton Bird reveals

-Years ago I wrote the ads for a very high-ticket item indeed.
+Years ago I wrote ads for a very high-ticket item indeed.
 It was called the Airbus.

 How much did I vary my approach?
 Less than you might think.
 I started with five thoughts.